ottok/salsa-ci-pipeline/README.md

 ### Changing the Debian Release

-By default, everything will run on the suite declared at the top of debian/changelog, or - if debian/changelog cannot be parsed for a suitable release - on the `'unstable'` suite.
-Changing the release is as easy as setting a `RELEASE` variable.
+By default, everything will run based on the target release in `debian/changelog`.
+If the latest entry is `UNRELEASED`, then the target release from the second entry will be used.

+The target release can be customized by setting the `RELEASE` variable explicitly.

 ```yaml
 ---